 My Philly Cranksgiving Winning Strategy

-This time, there is both an alley cat race (checkpoint race) and a points "race".
-Both of these "races" will have prizes for 1st place overall, 1st place with a cargo bike, first place with a fixed gear bike, first place rider under 18, and first place rider who is not cisgender male.
+Same as in 2024, there is both an alley cat race (checkpoint race) and a points "race".
+Both of these races will have prizes for 1st place overall, 1st place with a cargo bike, first place with a fixed gear bike, first place rider under 18, and first place rider who is not cisgender male.
+New category for 2025: Age over 55.

 The Facebook page for Cranksgiving Philadelphia, most recently updated 11/8/2024 with most recent significant comment 11/10/2024 as of 11/11/2024.

-My 2024 strategy, updated bigtime in evening of 11/11/2024: Is to go to the Grocery Outlet supermarket style store on the east side of American Street (between 2nd and 3rd) just south of Berks Street.
-This is only a block from the 302 E. Berks Street finish point, the Philabundance warehouse.
-And make multiple trips and haul in hundreds of pounds of groceries.
+My 2024-2025 strategy Is to go to the Grocery Outlet supermarket style store on the east side of American Street (between 2nd and 3rd) just south of Berks Street.
+This is only a block from the 302 W. Berks Street finish point, the Philabundance warehouse.
+And make multiple trips and haul in 675 - 700 pounds pounds of groceries.

 If the Grocery Outlet gets running out of stuff, then I will start hauling lots of weight from the Acme at 2nd & Girard.